flutter/website/src/docs/development/ui/animations/tutorial.md

 * Render the transition

 You can accomplish this separation with the help of the `AnimatedBuilder` class.
 An `AnimatedBuilder` is a separate class in the render tree.
-Like AnimatedWidget, `AnimatedBuilder` automatically listens to notifications from the Animation object, and marks the widget tree dirty as necessary, so you don't need to call `addListener()`.
+Like `AnimatedWidget`, `AnimatedBuilder` automatically listens to notifications from the Animation object, and marks the widget tree dirty as necessary, so you don't need to call `addListener()`.